- Who chooses Fellows?

 - What if my organization cannot contribute the cost to host a ServiceCorps Fellow?

-While we feel that our highly subsidized, full-time, corporate bound, top college graduates offer a tremendous value to our partners, we are fully cognizant that not every organization is in a position to support a Fellow.
+While we feel that our highly subsidized, full-time, top college graduates offer a tremendous value to our partners, we are fully cognizant that not every organization is in a position to support a Fellow.
 Unfortunately, ServiceCorps also is not in a position to sponsor a Fellows cost for a Social Sector Partner.
 However, should circumstances change, we would love to work with organizations that cannot pay the fee in the future.

 - How does the vetting process work?
 Can a host organization do background checks and reference checks?